amirv/ha-maestro/README.md

 ### Containerization

-An alternative to MCZ Musa Maestro Python Controller installation is its `docker` containerization, with lightweight Alpine images.
+An alternative to MCZ Musa Python Controller installation is its `docker` containerization, with lightweight Alpine images.
 It requires the installation of [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 For Raspberry PI see [Raspberry PI Docker Installation Guide](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl).

 After the installation and the connection of your device with the stove's Wi-Fi, simply run the MQTT broker and the Python Controller with